albenakr/the-book-club/README.md

     3. As a registered user, I want to be able to see other users' reviews for the books I'm considering buying, so that I can form an opinion on whether to buy a book.
     4. As a user, I want to be able to see the average rating for a book, based on the users reviews, so that I can form an opinion on whether to buy a book.

 ## Features

+The databse schema for this project is available ['here'](https://github.com/albenakr/the-book-club/tree/master/database_schema)

 ### Existing Features

 1. Browsing, searching and filtering books